EOSIO/eos/docs/02_cleos/02_how-to-guides/how-to-import-a-key.md

 * Understand what a [public](https://developers.eos.io/welcome/latest/glossary/index/#public-key) and [private](https://developers.eos.io/welcome/latest/glossary/index/#private-key) key pair is.

+## Command Reference
+See the following reference guide for command line usage and related options for the cleos command:
+* [cleos wallet import](../03_command-reference/wallet/import.md) command and its parameters

-## Steps
+## Procedure

-Perform the following steps:
+The following steps show how to import a private key to an existing `keosd` wallet:

 1. Run the following command to import a private key into an existing wallet:
 ```sh
 cleos wallet import
 ```

-2. Enter your private key.
+2. Enter the private key and hit Enter.
 ```console
 cleos wallet import
 private key: